- Translational Core Laboratories

 Cell Manipulations: Supporting Clinical Trials through Cell Preparation

-The Cell Manipulations Lab (CML) partners with researchers to carry potential new cell-based therapies from laboratory research to clinical study.
-The CML supports the development and processing of innovative cell based therapies for Phase I/II clinical studies.
-The core laboratory ensures reproducible production of large scale quantities of therapeutic cells under strict quality control and safety conditions required by the FDA for human studies.
+The Cellular Manipulation Laboratory (CML) is part of the Translational Cores at Cincinnati Children’s Hospital.
+We support the development, scale up and processing of innovative cell based therapies for Phase I/II clinical studies.
+CML ensures reproducible large scale production of therapeutic cells under strict quality control and safety conditions required by the FDA for human studies.

 All more-than-minimally manipulated cell and tissue procedures are performed in the Aseptic Processing Laboratory clean rooms following GMP and GTP quality compliance requirements.
 All procedures utilized by the CML were developed to meet FACT standards, and labels are designed to meet the requirements of ISBT-28.

 The CML holds a Type V Master File (MF-BB) with the FDA/CBER that describes the details of the facility and process control.
 A letter of cross reference to the DMF is available upon request.
-CML staff have experience in providing investigators support in development of relevant CMC (Chemistry Manufacturing and Control) sections for the gene transfer for both INDs and IMPDs.
+CML staff have experience in providing investigators support in development of relevant CMC (Chemistry Manufacturing and Control) section for both INDs and IDEs.

 Researchers and clinicians can contact us for more information and how we can help you with your cell therapy and gene transfer needs.
 Clinical Coordinators should contact email@example.com to schedule patient procedures.